queryverse/Query.jl/docs/src/index.md

 ## Highlights

 - Query is an almost complete implementation of the query expression section of the C# specification, with some additional julia specific features added in.
-- The package supports a large number of data sources: DataFrames, TypedTables, normal arrays, any DataStream source (this includes CSV, Feather, SQLite), IndexedTables structures and any type that can be iterated.
+- The package supports a large number of data sources: DataFrames, DataStreams (including CSV, Feather, SQLite, ODBC), DataTables, IndexedTables, TimeSeries, TypedTables, DifferentialEquations (any DESolution), arrays any type that can be iterated.
 - The results of a query can be materialized into a range of different data structures: iterators, DataFrames, arrays, dictionaries or any DataStream sink (this includes CSV and Feather files).
 - One can mix and match almost all sources and sinks within one query.
 For example, one can easily perform a join of a DataFrame with a CSV file and write the results into a Feather file, all within one query.
 - The type instability problems that one can run into with DataFrames do not affect Query, i.e. queries against DataFrames are completely type stable.